sandialabs/LVTM/readme.txt

 diagram displays detailed information on all VIs in memory, belonging to a selected project/target.
 It allows for interacting with single or multiple selected VIs at a time, and has the following features:
- * Windows Task Manager style menu with Update Speed and Refresh Now
  * Selection of project/target
  * Lists all VIs in memory, grouped by class/library
  * Searches for statically referenced clones
- * DropIn VI for including ACBR reentrant clones (Clone Beacon)
+ * DropIn VI for including dynamically referenced clones (Clone Beacon)
- * Refresh Now (F5) reads all VIs from memory and adds them to the tree
+ * Refresh Now (F5) reads all VIs in memory and adds new ones to the tree
  * Displays VI name, owning class/library, state, path, data size & code size
  * Displays VI FP Behavior, Reentrant?, Reentrancy Type, Paused? & Highlight?
  * Sort by any column, including by library name
  * Filter by item types vi, ctl, and vit/ctt
  * Filter out vi.lib and global VIs
- * Tracking of, and ability to toggle, execution highlighting on all selected VIs
+ * Tracking of, and ability to toggle, execution highlighting on multiple selected VIs
- * Tracking of paused VIs with ability to Pause/Resume/TogglePause all selected VIs
+ * Tracking of paused VIs with ability to Pause/Resume/TogglePause multiple selected VIs
  * DropIn VI for pausing on a condition
- * If a clone initiates a pause, a different pause symbol is used for that clone
+ * If a clone initiates a pause, a different pause symbol is used for all clones of that same reentrant VI
- * Select multiple VIs and open or close their FP or BD
+ * Select multiple VIs and open or close their FPs or BDs
  * Double Click a VI from the tree to bring the BD (first choice) or FP to front, if already open
- * Select multiple VIs and Abort
+ * Select multiple top-level VIs and Abort them

 Installation and instructions:
 Install this tool by using the VI Package Manager to install its associated